sgmurphy/wordpress-plugins/suretriggers/readme.txt

 This is just one simple use case of a small business owner, trying to run and grow her simple eCommerce website.
 It is just impossible to manually do all of these tasks for each and every order that comes through her website!

-That’s why we created SureTriggers.
+That's why we created SureTriggers.

-SureTriggers is an integration platform that automates processes between different websites, applications, and WordPress plugins.
-It helps you create powerful workflows to connect your apps and automate mundane tasks.
+SureTriggers is an automation platform that automates processes between different websites, applications, and WordPress plugins.
+It helps you create powerful workflows to connect your apps and automate repetitive tasks.
 It can automatically do any number of things in different apps, after something happens.

 For example: